Canon SX720 vs Olympus E-410

 It is notable that the SX720 offers wifi support, while the E-410 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX720 and the E-410 have been discontinued, but can regularly be found used on eBay.
+Both the SX720 and the E-410 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the SX720 was followed by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX720 and E-410 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Olympus E-410 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SX720 and the Olympus E-410?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.